michelled/weavly.org/src/robot-activities/dashs-house.md

   ### Support

-  Depends on the learner, could be independent/group or require supervision/facilitation as necessary
+  Depends on the learner, could be independent/group; assistance may be required to guide or facilitate
 books:
   - title: "Sequences: Order Matters"
     author: Nadia Higgins